chamodgamachchige/First_Project/README.md

 # First_Project
-Teat One, How to use This Platform
+Test One, How to use This Platform